intika/Librefox/README.md

 **"BENCH DIFF" :** Impact on the performances of firefox can be a gain or loss of performance +100/5000 stand for 2% gained performance and -1500/5000 stand for -30% performance loss

-**Performance tests :** can be done here https://intika.github.io/octane/ or here : https://chromium.github.io/octane/ (not recommanded, its too much variable) bench need to be launched with other applications closed and with no other activity but the bunchmark, also the bunch need to be lunched at least 3 times (then make an average)
+**Performance tests :** can be done here https://intika.github.io/octane/ bench need to be launched with other applications closed and with no other activity but the bunchmark, also the bunch need to be lunched at least 3 times (then make an average)

 **"PREF" :** Preference/Settings name